 Project Scope Statement is a part of the project management plan.
 It is not a management plan but it is a crucial document since it will outline the scope of the project in detail.

-Now let’s go over what 5 items are included in the Project scope statement.
+Now let’s go over what 5 items are included in the the scope statement.

 - Product Scope: Product is an output of the project and features, specifications, details about the product are described in the product scope.
 And therefore, since the product is a project deliverable, product scope will be included in the Project Scope Statement as well.